 Based on Jim Lahey's No-Knead Pizza Dough, this overnight pizza dough recipe is super easy to make and creates a crust that's crispy, bubbly, chewy in the middle, and full of yeasty flavor.

-Just mix up the overnight pizza dough in a big bowl about 20 hours before you'd like to slice and serve your pizza, let it do its thing while you go about your day, and then dump it onto the counter, shape it into balls, and stretch it out.
+Combine the dough ingredients in a big bowl about 21 hours before you'd like to slice and serve your pizza, let it do its thing while you go about your day, and then dump it onto the counter, shape it into balls, and stretch it out.
 (Or make it over the weekend and freeze the balls in separate zip-top bags for an easy dinner during the week ahead.)
 If you have the time and energy to plan ahead, it makes for one delicious, pillowy reward.
-Read on for sexy progress shots and super-easy step-by-step directions.

 Slow-Rise Pizza Dough